MathieuNls/bianca/bianca.md

 Also, out of the 15,316 commits BIANCA classified as _risky_, only 1,320 (8.6%) were because they were matching a defect-commit inside the same project.
 This finding supports the idea that developers of a project are not likely to introduce the same defect twice while developers of different project using the same dependencies are, in fact, likely to introduce similar defects.
 Indeed, if developers were to introduce the same defect several time inside the same project, then the proportion of commit classified as _risky_ per BIANCA because they match a defect-commit inside the same project would be higher than 8.6%.
-This is a potentially a crucial finding for researchers aiming to achieve cross-project defect prevention, regardless of the technique (i.e. statistical model, AST comparison, code comparison, ...) employed.
+This is a potentially a crucial finding for researchers aiming to achieve cross-project defect prevention, regardless of the technique (i.e. statistical model, AST comparison, code comparison, etc.) employed.

+_COMMENT FOR MATHIEU: I believe the low recall is expected, since BIANCA only considers risky commits that are also in other projects_

-In what follows, we will describe, in details, the projects three projects with the highest and the lowest F$_1$-measure, respectively.
+In what follows, we will describe, in details, the three projects with the highest and the lowest F$_1$-measure, respectively.

 The three highest performing projects are otto by square, JStorm by Alibaba and auto by Google.
 They reach F$_1$-measures of 96.5% (100.00% precision and	76.61% recall), 88.96% (90.48% precision and 87.50% recall) and 86.76% (90.48% precision and 87.50% recall), respectively.